Skip to main content

 Check “0” (“Independent”) for a person who:

-• Has no physical, cognitive, or memory loss impairment limiting his or her ability to complete the task of Laundry and/or Chores independently.
+• Has no physical, cognitive, or memory loss impairment limiting their ability to complete the task of Laundry and/or Chores independently.

-• Is independent with the task of Laundry and/or Chores, but it takes additional time to do so and there are NO significant, negative health outcomes.
+• It takes additional time to do so and there are NO significant, negative health outcomes.

 • Is independent with Laundry and/or Chores but needs assistance with tasks beyond routine housekeeping and routine outdoor property maintenance, such as: